naomis-archive/text-adventure/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](https://www.nhcarrigan.com/text-adventure)
+This project is archived and is thus not currently deployed.

 ## Feedback and Bugs